 Be patient with yourself when trying these techniques.
 If you try them and they don't help relieve your pain, take a deep breath, send non-judgmental compassionate thoughts to yourself—"it's hard to try these techniques and not have them work right away"—and then set the intention to try them again soon.

-Note: The theme of this article is expanded upon in Chapter 11 of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
+Note: The theme of this article is expanded on in both of my books, How to Live Well with Chronic Pain and Illness: A Mindful Guide (Fall 2015) and How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow (2013)

 Visit www.tonibernhard.com for more information.